Nurse Case Manager

 - Work with a team of medical professionals to develop and implement a comprehensive care plan based on the patient's illness and medical history

 - Educate patients and caretakers on different treatment options and resources available to them

 - Monitor and update treatment plans to reflect the latest in a patient's condition or lifestyle

 - Research the latest treatments and procedures in their chosen area of specialization

 - Work with insurance companies to help patients receive the most cost-effective care available

-Case management nurses make a median salary of $69,233 with a range of $54,565 - $86,446.
-Factors affecting a case management nurse's salary include geographic location, certification status and education level as well as type of employer (e.g., hospital, nursing home or private practice).
+Case management nurses make a median salary of $69,233 with a range of $54,565 – $86,446.
+Factors affecting a case management nurse's salary include geographic location, certification status, and education level as well as the type of employer (e.g., hospital, nursing home, or private practice).

 The employment outlook for case management nurses is very positive, due to an increase in the aging population and the rising prevalence of medical conditions that require long-term care, such as diabetes and heart disease.
 There is also a wide range of employers looking for professional case management nurses, from hospitals and clinics to nursing homes and hospice care facilities.